Understand the customer journey across your entire organization

 Most importantly, keep their morale high and show them why they have the ability and talent to achieve those numbers.

-Finally, use these benchmarks to set more ambitious goals.
+Finally, use these benchmarks to set more ambitious goals within your strategy.
 Couple these benchmarks with the opportunities you uncovered when mapping your sales process earlier.

 Ask questions like, “How can you double the rate of growth by focusing on this opportunity?”
 This is how sales can stimulate explosive growth for their organizations.

 While this sales tactic is often seen as an activity reserved for marketing, collecting and sharing your own data about leads and customers will not only help you close more deals, but help the entire organization expand and improve.

 Collecting customer insights has several benefits: